A note on the identity module in $c=0$ CFTs: Introduction

 We note that earlier attempts have been made to tackle this problem - see in particular the conjecture in \cite{Gainutdinov:2014foa}.
 The novel ingredient that allows us to make further progress here is the recent understanding of some four-point functions and OPEs for generic loop and cluster models \cite{Jacobsen:2018pti,He:2020mhb,He:2020rfk,Nivesvivat:2020gdj}.

 The paper is organized as follows.
-In section 2, we revisit a time honored strategy \cite{Kogan:2002mg,Cardy2002TheST,Gurarie:2004ce,Vasseur:2011fi} by considering the behavior as $c\to 0$ of the generic OPE of two primary fields in the loop or cluster model, using the information recently obtained both about the spectrum and the existence of rank-two Jordan cells for $L_0,\bar{L}_0$ \cite{Gorbenko:2020xya,Nivesvivat:2020gdj,Grans-Samuelsson:2020jym} at generic values of $c$.
-We conclude by establishing the existence of a rank-three Jordan cell of fields of weight $h=\bar{h}=2$ when $c=0$ with the bottom field being $T\bar{T}$, and determine the corresponding universal logarithmic coupling.
+In section 2, we revisit a time honored strategy \cite{Kogan:2002mg,Cardy2002TheST,Gurarie:2004ce,Vasseur:2011fi} by considering the behavior as $c\to 0$ of the generic OPE of two primary fields in the loop or cluster model, using the information recently obtained both about the spectrum and the existence of rank-two Jordan blocks for $L_0,\bar{L}_0$ \cite{Gorbenko:2020xya,Nivesvivat:2020gdj,Grans-Samuelsson:2020jym} at generic values of $c$.
+By requiring the finiteness of two-point functions at $c=0$, we obtain singularity cancellation conditions \eqref{A}, \eqref{R} and \eqref{g}, which allow us to establish the existence of a rank-three Jordan block of fields of weight $h=\bar{h}=2$ when $c=0$ with the bottom field being $T\bar{T}$, and determine the corresponding universal logarithmic coupling.
 Remarkably, this coupling turns out to be the same both for the percolation and polymers.
 In section 3, we consider the structure of the corresponding identity module under the action of the enveloping algebra of the left and right Virasoro algebras $\VirN$.
 This is done using general conformal invariance arguments and arguments of self-duality, leading to our main result in figure \ref{figfromconf2}.
 Intriguingly, the structure we uncover is formally equivalent to the one proposed (for $c$ generic) in \cite{Nivesvivat:2020gdj}.
 Various remarks are proposed in the conclusion while technical details (in particular the $c\to 0$ limit for the correlation functions of the order operator in the Potts model) are discussed in the appendix.

 For the reader mostly interested in results, we give here the generic OPE of two diagonal primary fields at $c=0$